matomo-org/developer-documentation/docs/generated/master/Piwik/Segment.md

 select visits that have a specific browser or come from a specific country, or both.

-Individual segment parameters (such as `browserCode` and `countryCode`) are defined by individual plugins.
+Individual segment dimensions (such as `browserCode` and `countryCode`) are defined by plugins.
 Read about the [API.getSegmentDimensionMetadata](/api-reference/hooks#apigetsegmentdimensionmetadata) event to learn more.

 Plugins that aggregate data stored in Piwik can support segments by